 When it comes to feeding plants, nothing beats organic compost.
 Good compost contains the ideal range of nutrients which are released slowly into the ground as plants need them.
 Often, however, there is a valid reason to supplement plants with fertilizer, such as when growing in less than ideal soil, or in pots and containers where the potting soil can gradually lose its nutrients.

 When choosing how to supplement plants the environmentally-conscious gardener faces a dilemma: many commercially produced fertilizers are either chemical-based or highly processed and shipped in difficult-to-recycle plastic bottles.
 But there is one brilliant alternative that you can grow yourself – comfrey.

 Organic compost is the best thing to feed your plants.
-A good organic compost has the ideal range of nutrients that your plants need.
-However, using fertilizer is needed when you’re growing plants in a not ideal soil, or in ports and containers.
+Good organic compost has the ideal range of nutrients that your plants need.
+Multi-purpose compost is one way to optimize your soil quality!
+However, using fertilizer is needed when you’re growing plants in not ideal soil, or in pots and containers.

-There is an option to buy chemical based or highly processed fertilizers.
+There is an option to buy chemical-based or highly processed fertilizers.
 However, there is also an option of growing your own fertilizer.
 Comfrey, a large herb that grows in damp places.
-It’s not often introduced due to the fact that these plants may go out of control in the garden.
+It’s not often introduced because these plants may go out of control in the garden.
 A variety was then introduced, the Bocking 14.
 It’s sterile and won’t seed itself, therefore, it won’t go out of control in the garden.
 Comfrey easily roots and grows, so make sure to plant them in their own bed where no other plants are grown.